mdaffin/disconnected.systems/content/blog/2017-03-21-rover-web-ui.md

 ## Conclusion

-There is now allot of boilerplate in our project that we have not even begun to explain.
-But we now have a solid web application we can start building on top of that meets allot of modern web standards and is quite easy to work with.
+We now have a solid foundation to start working from, a nice ui and api to manually control our rover allowing us to position/reset it with ease.
+I would like to expand upon this in the future to allow running and uploading of custom scripts and programs to preform different dedicated tasks - to give similar workflow, in a way, to uploading a sketches to an arduino as well as to integrate the view from the pis camera.
+But in the next few posts I plan to start hooking the rover up to some sensors to get it to interact with the world.

-Considering this application was not very complex we could have this with a simple html page and some simple javascript using jquery but I wanted to take this chance to learn more about some of the emerging web technologies that are popping up all over the place.
+Considering this application was not very complex we could have this with a simple html page and some simple javascript using jquery but I wanted to take this chance to learn more about some of the emerging web technologies that are popping up all over the place and to make it easier to grow the project in the future.

-Overall I found vue very easy to work with, its simple and has some excellent documentation with plenty of examples about.
+Overall I found vue.js very easy to work with, its simple and has some excellent documentation with plenty of examples about.
 Coupled with webpack makes the process very fluid and more familiar to the compiled work flows I am used to.
-Allowing you to have a highly organized source that compiles down to a small and clean set of deployable artifacts without a hugely complicated build pipeline - something I have always missed when working on browser side code in previous projects.
+Allowing you to have a highly organized and loosely coupled source that compiles down to a small and clean set of deployable artifacts without needing to set up a hugely complicated build pipeline by hand - something I have always missed when working on browser side code in previous projects.

 Again I have skipped over the unit testing side of the project, not doing so would have distracted away from the core concepts of this post and made it far to long.
-I hope to look back at this in a future post, possibly once the application has evolved a bit more.
+I hope to look back at this in a future post, possibly once the application has evolved a bit more beyond the proof of concept stage.

-We now have a solid base to start working from, we have a nice ui to manually control our rover allowing us to position/reset it with ease.
-I would like to expand upon this in the future to allow running and uploading of custom scripts and programs to preform different dedicated tasks - to give similar workflow, in a way, to uploading a sketches to an arduino.
-But in the next few posts I plan to start hooking the rover up to some sensors to get it to interact with the world.